Precision Mental Health Care Guided By Your Story, Values, & Goals

 Welcome.

-I became an Ivy League trained, board certified psychiatrist after working for over a decade in hospital-based mental health and becoming an advocate and organizer for increased access to mental health services for teens, young adults, and physicians.
-In addition to advanced psychopharmacology training and medical training, I have expertise in many evidence based psychotherapies, in particular psychodynamic psychotherapy and dialectical behavioral therapy (DBT).
-I also incorporate cognitive behavioral therapy (CBT), family systems, attachment, and mind-body therapies in my work.
+I became a psychiatrist after working for over a decade in hospital-based mental healthcare.
+I have advocated for my patients and for the mental health of physicians and other healthcare workers through labor organizing, published research, and speaking opportunities.
+In addition to advanced psychopharmacology training and medical training, I have expertise in many evidence based psychotherapies, and have formal training in psychodynamic psychotherapy and dialectical behavioral therapy (DBT).
+I approach patients with a relational, attachment informed framework.

 CREDENTIALS